- Apply links menu

 All applicants/support workers (where completing the form on behalf of a client) must complete an application online using the link below, this enables us to keep our phone lines available for those people who cannot use this method and following up the progress of household goods applications.

-If you do need to apply over the telephone please contact us on the below numbers between 8am to 12noon Monday to Friday
+If you do need to apply over the telephone please contact us on the numbers below numbers between 8am and 12pm Monday to Friday for Emergency Payment Claims and between 1pm and 3.30 pm Monday to Friday for Household Goods Claims.

 - free phone number 0800 923 0101 or